oznogon/gattaibushido-public/playbooks/_playbook_template.md

 (**PLAYTEST NOTE #1:** These are currently identical across playbooks for testing stage.
 Use them as inspiration to create your own.
 Final release will feature individual multi-item arrays tailored to the Chroma.)

-(**PLAYTEST NOTE #2:** I'm reassessing these to bring them back in line with the reverted Commitment Dualities.
-The new idea is to pick three descriptors, from three different lists, but I'm working to rewrite the lists anew.)

 # (Chroma Name's) Power Profile

 As the (Role Name), your specialty is (Role Details Shortform). **First**, this lets you pick one of your two core powers as your Pilot's starting specialty.
 These can evolve over time, and you can eventually unlock all three if you want!
 Pick one right now, and fill in the "Level 1" dot next to it.

-* **"Power Name!"** - (Passive Tech) Description
+* **"Power Name!"** - (Primary Tech) Description
-* **"Power Name!"** - (Charge Tech) Description
+* **"Power Name!"** - (Secondary Tech) Description

 (Text Note for Players: You don't actually *have* to pick right now if you aren't sure.
 It can be even more fun to decide later on once the game begins, letting your power emerge in the story as something new and unknown!
 Be sure and tell Coach if you want to do this.)

-**Design note for Gray Pawn:** each of the core techs might display slightly differently based on the playbook.
+***Design note for Gray Pawn:*** each of the core techs might display slightly differently based on the playbook.
 For example, Blue's Passive Tech just gives her one basic power with three ranks, each increasing it +1 in ability.
-However her Active Tech actually gives her three different brand new actions to choose from!
-Some of them have three choices for each, some a mix like Blue, and some have two basic multi-rank powers just like Blue's Passive.
+However her Active Tech actually gives her multiple different brand new actions to choose from!
+Some of them have choices for each, some a mix like Blue, and some have two basic multi-rank powers just like Blue's Passive.

-**Design note for Gray Pawn, Continued:** For example, I've included the current versions of Blue's two powers below:

-* **Passive Tech: "Advance Warning!"** Blue is always prepared for the dangers ahead.
-One per *Scenario* per rank invested in this Tech, when Coach chooses to Spend (flip) an Active Omen to trigger an Crisis event, Blue can negate the event.
-The Omen is still spent, but the event does not trigger, and the Crisis Level remains at its previous position.
-* (**PLAYTEST ALTERNATE:** Blue is always prepared for the dangers ahead.
-Once per *Session* per rank invested in this Tech, when a Joker is revealed, Blue can choose to immediately send it to the bottom of the Deck, skipping all Joker-related events and effects.)

-* **Charge Tech: "Strategic Action!"** Each rank invested in this Tech gives you an exclusive new Throwdown Action of your choice from the list below, in any order you desire:

-* New Action: "Strategic Pass" (Main, Blue Pilot): Spend 2 Charges to voluntarily skip your turn in the rotation.
-You cannot take any Side Actions this turn, and active assist chains skip over you.
-You cannot take this action if you are the only active Pilot in the rotation.
-* New Action: "Strategic Reassessment!"
-(Side, Blue Pilot): Spend Charges to draw one card into your Hand, from either the top of the Deck (1 Charge) or the top of the Trash (2 Charges).
-Then, discard one card from your Hand.
-* New Action: "Strategic Foresight!"
-(Side, Blue Pilot): Spend X # of Charges and look at the top X cards on any Deck, then put them back down on top in the same order, or instead spend the same amount of Charges again to reorder them.
-You cannot tell anyone else what they are.
-This is the *only* time when a Pilot is allowed to touch the cards in Coach's Deck.

 ## Team Mods